ChunhBi/Doodle-Jump-AI/README.md

-# Doodle-Jump-AI
+# Doodle-Jump-AI for CS181 Final Project

-Created a Doodle Jump clone and implemented an AI to beat the game.
-AI is trained through a genetic algorithm that optimizes weights and biases of the Neural Network.
+Modified and optimized the original work of EthanBautista, added reinforcement learning method for AI training.

 ![](DoodleJump.gif)